Staff

 Sarah is a former varsity athlete at WWRA.
 She went on to row with the Boston University Lightweights ("Team of the Decade").
 She won the world championship for her age group in the lightweight pair.
 She keeps finding her way back to the pond.

-Yara Akkeh, Novice Boys Head Coach
+Yara Akkeh, former Novice Boys Head Coach

 Yara Akkeh started rowing in 2013 for Arlington-Belmont Crew.
 After 3 years of rowing, Yara went to UMass Amherst, where she became a coxswain for the men's rowing team and coxed multiple boats to high-level finishes in both local and national regattas across her four years.
 Yara began coaching the novice boys at Wayland-Weston in 2021, where she has loved introducing the kids to rowing and teaching them both how to love the sport, and how to go fast.
 She finds reward in seeing the athletes develop not only their skills and proficiency, but also their friendships, tenacity, and camaraderie